1NF053C/jobapplications/README.md

 ## yeet

-a golang program that reads a file with job application details to help me review and share information about jobs that I apply to
+a golang program that reads a file with job application details for further analysis

 ## Getting Started
 ```sh